hortonworks/cloudbreak/README.md

 ## Testing

-Shell scripts shouldn’t be exceptions when it comes to unit testing. [basht](https://github.com/progrium/basht) is used for testing.
-See the reasoning about: [why not bats or shunit2](https://github.com/progrium/basht#why-not-bats-or-shunit2)
+Shell scripts shouldn’t raise exceptions when it comes to unit testing. [basht](https://github.com/progrium/basht) is used for testing.
+See the reasoning: [why not bats or shunit2](https://github.com/progrium/basht#why-not-bats-or-shunit2)

-Please cover your bahs functions with unit tests.
+Please cover your bash functions with unit tests and run test with:

-running test performed by:
 ```
 make tests
 ```